ept-team/equinor-ctf-2022/writeups/Pwn/The state of limbo/coldboots/README.md

 In last years EPT-ctf (2021) yours truly cheesed a www-challenge (write what where) by spamming all writable memory with a one-gadget until magically hitting a writable vtable, cleaning up the solve script to the max; getting shell with a single write.

+This year I wasn't so lucky and I was unable to solve this challenge during the CTF.
+I did however solve it after the CTF was over, and here's how that went about!

 # First attempt.

+First a look back at my efforts or lack thereof during the CTF:

 Looking at the source code provided, it was obvious that this challenge is not about pwning a bug in the executable, but about finding the right spot to patch libc to get a shell.
 Seeking vengeance for last year, the challenge author removed the ability to spam memory, and only allow us to write two bytes.
 To make matters worse, we don't get to write to memory, but to patch code in the .text segment.